fclaerho/quarkwm/README.md

 That being said, it was a prototype of a minimalist coding style, and I'm still a minimalist.
 A few gadgets apart (component-oriented architecture, runtime configuration...), this remains a usable skeleton project for anyone looking to start a new homebrew window manager for X11.
-The documentation is pretty detailed, so dig in for explanations.
+The documentation is (relatively) pretty detailed, so dig in for explanations.

 ✱ I've refreshed the documentation syntax (which is now markdown) to make it more readable on github, its content is mostly unchanged.
 Unfortunately this project was not handled by a RCS, thus there is no revision history per se;